• Skip to primary navigation

 • 2 cups (180g) shredded carrot

-• 1 cup walnuts or pecans crushed
+• 1 cup walnuts or pecans, roughly chopped

 • ½ cup sunflower oil vegetable, canola, corn, or sunflower